Data Protection Notice

 • Under the “Return of Payments (Banks, Building Societies, Credit Unions and Savings Banks) Regulations 2008” we are required to report details to the Revenue in respect of dividend or interest payments to members, and

-• Under the “Returns of Certain Information by Reporting Financial Institutions Regulations 2015 [9]” we are required to report data collected for all non-resident customers (except US account holders) to Revenue [10], including name, address, jurisdiction of residence, Tax Identification Number (TIN), and date and place of birth.
+• Under the “Returns of Certain Information by Reporting Financial Institutions Regulations 2015[10]” we are required to report data collected for all non-resident customers (except US account holders) to Revenue[11], including name, address, jurisdiction of residence, Tax Identification Number (TIN), and date and place of birth.

 In all such cases, we will only disclose the minimum amount of information required to satisfy our legal obligation.

-Irish League of Credit Unions (ILCU) Affiliation: The ILCU (a trade and representative body for credit unions in Ireland and Northern Ireland) provides professional and business support services such as marketing and public affairs representation, monitoring, financial, compliance, risk, learning and development, and insurance services to affiliated credit unions.
+Irish League of Credit Unions (ILCU) AffiliationThe ILCU (a trade and representative body for credit unions in Ireland and Northern Ireland) provides professional and business support services such as marketing and public affairs representation, monitoring, financial, compliance, risk, learning and development, and insurance services to affiliated credit unions.
 As this credit union is affiliated to the ILCU, the credit union must also operate in line with the ILCU Standard Rules (which members of the credit union are bound to the credit union by) and the League Rules (which the credit union is bound to the ILCU by).
 We may disclose information in your application or in respect of any account or transaction of yours from the date of your original membership to authorised officers or employees of the ILCU for the purpose of the ILCU providing these services to us.

 The Privacy Notice of ILCU can be found at www.creditunion.ie

-The ILCU Savings Protection Scheme (SPS): We may disclose information in any application from you or in respect of any account or transaction of yours from the date of your original membership to authorised officers or employees of the ILCU for the purpose of the ILCU providing these services and fulfilling requirements under our affiliation to the ILCU, and the SPS.
+The ILCU Stabilisation Protection Scheme (SPS): We may disclose information in any application from you or in respect of any account or transaction of yours from the date of your original membership to authorised officers or employees of the ILCU for the purpose of the ILCU providing these services and fulfilling requirements under our affiliation to the ILCU, and the SPS.

-Electronic Payments: For the processing of electronic payments services on your account (such as credit transfers, standing orders and direct debits), the Credit Union is a participant of CUSOP (Payments) DAC (“CUSOP”).
-CUSOP is a credit union owned, independent, not-for-profit company that provides an electronic payments service platform for the credit union movement in Ireland.
-CUSOP is an outsourced model engaging third party companies, such as a Partner Bank, to assist with the processing of payment data.
+PAYAC is a credit union owned, independent, not-for-profit company that provides an electronic payments service platform for the credit union movement in Ireland.
+PAYAC is an outsourced model engaging third party companies, such as a Partner Bank (Intesa Sao Paolo SPA (Italy), and Danske Bank A/S) to assist with the processing of electronic payment data.

 Insurance: As part of our affiliation with the ILCU, we purchase insurance from ECCU Assurance DAC (ECCU), a life insurance company, wholly owned by the ILCU.
 To administer these insurances we may pass your information to ECCU and it may be necessary to process ‘special category’ personal data about you.
 This includes information about your health which will be shared with ECCU for the purposes of our life assurance policy to allow ECCU to deal with insurance underwriting, administration and claims on our behalf.

-13. International transfers of data
+1. International transfers of data

-In our direct provision of services to you we do not transfer data outside of the area where the GDPR is in force [11].
-Some of our outsourced service provisions can involve data being transferred outside of this area, but where this happens, we make sure that we have in place a contract requiring that this is done in full compliance with the requirements of the GDPR.
+In our direct provision of services to you we do not transfer data outside of the area where the GDPR is in force[12].
+Some of our outsourced service provisions (see above) can involve data being transferred outside of this area, but where this happens, we make sure that we have in place a contract requiring that this is done in full compliance with the requirements of the GDPR.
 We provide individual Privacy Notices for all our service provisions which provide specific information on any international data transfers.

-14. Your personal information rights
+1. Your personal information rights

 This section sets out your rights, when they apply and our responsibility to you.
 The exercise of your rights might be subject to certain conditions and we might require further information from you before we can respond to your request.
 You may exercise your rights by contacting our Data Protection Officer at: dpo@rtecu.ie or write to: Data Protection Officer, RTE Credit Union Limited, Stage 7, Radio Telefís Éireann, Nutley Lane, Dublin 4, D04 H2K8.